Feminization laryngoplasty

-Feminization laryngoplasty is a surgical procedure that results in the increase of the pitch of a patient, making the voice sound higher and more feminine.
+Feminization laryngoplasty (also known as FL or FemLar/Femlar) is a reconstructive surgery surgical procedure that results in the increase of the pitch of a patient, making the voice sound higher and more feminine.
+It is a form of open laryngoplasty and effectively reaches its goals via a partial laryngectomy of the anterior portion of the larynx, thereby diminishing the size of the larynx to cisgender female proportions.
+It also changes the vocal weight or resonance quality of the voice by diminishing the size of the larynx.
 It is a type of voice feminization surgery (VFS) and an alternative to vocal therapy.
-Feminization laryngoplasty is performed as a treatment for both transgender women and non-binary people as part of their gender transition, and women with androphonia.
+Feminization laryngoplasty is performed as a treatment for both transgender women and non-binary people as part of their gender transition, as well as cisgender women with deep voices.
 The surgery can be categorized into two main steps: Incision and vocal fold modification followed by thyrohyoid elevation.
 Risks and complications include granuloma, dysphonia and tracheostomy.
 Patients are recommended to follow perioperative management such as voice rest to hasten recovery.